 After the fabric has been laid out, place a level foundation of 3⁄4"-2" (19-51 mm) washed, crushed, angular stone over the entire excavated bottom.
-The foundation thickness shall be a minimum of 9" (230 mm) for the HS180 chamber and a minimum of 6" (150 mm) for the HS75.
+The foundation thickness shall be a minimum of 9" (230 mm) for the HS180 and HS290 chamber.
 Additional foundation stone thickness may be required, depending on the subgrade bearing capacity.
 Refer to the HydroStor Design Guide for more information.
 Using a vibratory roller, compact the stone foundation to achieve a flat level surface.

-Figure 8 - Optional Perimeter Drain
+Figure 8 - Optional Underdrain

-If specified on the project plans, the perimeter underdrain piping may be laid at this point.
-The perimeter underdrain is to be installed around the chamber system and should not be placed under a chamber footing.
-Refer to the Perimeter Drain Detail Drawing for more information about perimeter drain installation.
+If specified on the project plans, the underdrain piping may be laid at this point.
+The underdrain is to be installed around the chamber system and should not be placed under a chamber footing.
+Refer to the Underdrain Detail Drawing for more information about underdrain installation.